Belmont Mansion (Tennessee): History

-Despite a two-week occupation by Union General Thomas J. Wood prior to the Battle of Nashville, Belmont Mansion and its contents went undamaged during the Civil War.
-Only the grounds, where 13,000 Union troops spent those first two weeks of December 1864, suffered damage.
+As Union and Confederate forces marshalled for the Battle of Nashville in December 1864, Union General Thomas J. Wood encamped 13,000 troops on the mansion's grounds for two weeks.
+Some damage was done to the grounds, but Belmont Mansion and its contents survived the Civil War unscathed.

-Immediately following the war, Adelicia and her four surviving children traveled to Europe.
-While there, she continued amassing her large art collection, including five major marble statues by the most important American sculptors who were working in Rome.
+Immediately following the war, Adelicia and her four surviving children traveled to Europe to collect the $758,000 for the sale of her cotton.
+Thus, although her source of income - the enslaved plantation workers in Louisiana - was lost, Adelicia now had enough wealth to last the rest of her life.
+While in Europe, she continued amassing her large art collection, including five major marble statues by the most important American sculptors who were working in Rome.
 These included works by Randolph Rogers, William Henry Rinehart, Joseph Mozier, and Chauncey Ives.
 Four of these pieces remain in the mansion today.
 In France, Adelicia was presented at the Court of Emperor Louis Napoleon and his wife Empress Eugénie.

 Months before her death, Adelicia sold Belmont and the surrounding land to Lewis T. Baxter for around $54,000.
 It was adapted and in 1890 opened as a women's academy and junior college.
 The school merged with Ward's Seminary in 1913 and was renamed Ward-Belmont.
 The Tennessee Baptist Convention purchased the school in 1951, and developed a four-year, coeducational college, Belmont College.

 It was developed as a university offering graduate programs and, in 2007, Belmont University separated from the Tennessee Baptist Convention.
 Today the mansion is owned by the Belmont Mansion Association and Belmont University.
 It is operated and preserved by the Belmont Mansion Association.

 Gilt frame mirrors hang over marble mantels, reflecting the elaborate gasoliers and elegantly furnished parlors.
 Much of the original Venetian glass still adorns the windows, doors, and transoms of Belmont.
 The Grand Salon is considered by architectural historians to be the most elaborate domestic interior built in antebellum Tennessee.
 Now maintained as part of the university campus, the gardens contain five cast iron gazebos.
 The 105 ft water tower remains on the grounds and today serves as a Bell Tower for Belmont University.

 Many notable visitors to the home include Mrs. James K. Polk, William Walker, Agustín de Iturbide, Dwight L. Moody, Thomas Huxley, and Octavia Walton Le Vert.

 The Belmont Mansion was listed on the National Register of Historic Places in 1971.